 Figure 3: Cross-country differences in network homogeneity by social class

 Regarding network segregation, Figure 3 shows that between-country variation in network homogeneity is relatively low, whereas class differences are quite distinguishable.
 On the one hand, a general pattern is that the working class demonstrates high network homogeneity in most countries.
 On the other hand, the service class generally exhibits less segregation compared to the intermediate and working classes.
 In addition, homogeneity in the intermediate class tends to be close to the average of each country.
-Despite that in some societies these differences do not show the same escalated distribution of homogeneity by social class, the general pattern holds.
+Despite that, some countries show a divergent distribution of network homogeneity by social class (e.g. Philippines), the general pattern of a segregated working class and an upper class with lower segregation holds.

 Figure 4: Relationship between income Inequality, network homogeneity and redistributive preferences

-Regarding the country-level relationships, Figure 4 depicts the correlation between network homogeneity and redistributive preferences (Panel A), and network homogeneity and income inequality (Panel B), which is the main societal characteristic of interest.
-Panel A shows a medium positive association between network homogeneity and redistributive preferences (r = 0.45).
-AdditionallyAdditionally, higher national levels of network homogeneity are likely to reflect greater social segregation of the working classes, which in turn might be associated with stronger redistributive preferences.
-Panel B illustrates a positive but relatively weak association between income inequality and network homogeneity (r = 0.28), suggesting that in more unequal countries, class-based network homogeneity is also higher.
-Additionally, the differences in network homogeneity between the working class and the service class increase in countries with higher income inequality (r = 0.30; see Figure 7 in the Appendix).
-Therefore, income inequality not only is associated with greater overall network homogeneity but also goes along with greater social distance between social classes.
+Regarding the country-level relationships, Figure 4 depicts the correlation between network homogeneity and income inequality (Panel A), and network homogeneity and redistributive preferences (Panel B).
+Complementary, I included the correlation between income inequality and the class differences between the working and service classes on network homogeneity (Panel C), and class differences in homogeneity and redistributive preferences (Panel D).
+Panel A illustrates a positive but relatively weak association between income inequality and network homogeneity (r = 0.28), suggesting that in more unequal countries, class-based network homogeneity is also higher.
+Panel B shows a medium positive association between network homogeneity and redistributive preferences (r = 0.44).
+Furthermore, Panel C depicts the differences in network homogeneity between the working class and the service class is higher in countries with higher income inequality (r = 0.31), showing that in countries with higher income inequality, the working class tends to be segregated than the services class.
+Therefore, income inequality not only is associated with greater overall network homogeneity but also goes along with a wider social distance between social classes.
+Additionally, Panel D shows that higher national levels of class differences between the working and service classes are also associated with redistributive preferences (r = 0.46).
+This means that in countries where the working class holds more segregated networks than the service class, redistributive preferences tend to be higher as well.

 The segregation hypothesis on redistributive preferences